tronyx/docker-plex-web/README.md

 ## Setting up the application

-Point your web browser to `DOCKER-HOST-IP:PLPP-PORT/settings.php`, IE: `http://192.168.x.x:8080/settings.php` and you will first be prompted to set the password for the settings section.
-Once you're done that you can login and configure the settings.
+Point your web browser to `DOCKER-HOST-IP:PLEX-WEB-PORT`, IE: `http://192.168.x.x:5000` and you will first be prompted to add your Plex Server URL and token.
+The URL for your Plex Server should be in the following format: `http://192.168.1.4:32400`

 ## Info

-* Shell access whilst the container is running: `docker exec -it plpp /bin/bash`
+* Shell access whilst the container is running: `docker exec -it plex-web /bin/bash`
-* To monitor the logs of the container in realtime: `docker logs -f plpp`
+* To monitor the logs of the container in real-time: `docker logs -f plex-web`
-* Container version number: `docker inspect -f '{{ index .Config.Labels "build_version" }}' plpp`
+* Container version number: `docker inspect -f '{{ index .Config.Labels "build_version" }}' plex-web`
-* Image version number: `docker inspect -f '{{ index .Config.Labels "build_version" }}' tronyx/docker-plpp`
+* Image version number: `docker inspect -f '{{ index .Config.Labels "build_version" }}' tronyx/plex-web`